nylira/nylira/content/essential-libraries.md

 bodyclass: article
 ---

-I find the following libraries for io.js to be essential to a robust web project in 2015.
-The JavaScript stack is changing dramatically month by month, but good tools don't come by very often.
+I find the following libraries for [io.js](https://iojs.org/) to be essential to a robust web project in 2015.
+The JavaScript front end development stack is changing dramatically month by month, but solid, usable tools don't come by very often.

 ## Put everything together with Browserify